Diversity, Equity and Inclusion

 As we achieve the above, we can:

-Our ability to recruit, retain, develop and promote talent at all levels of our enterprise.
-We value their experience, background, belief, and lifestyles.
+Our ability to recruit, retain, develop and promote talent at all levels of our enterprise, valuing their experience, background, belief, and lifestyles.

-Our ability to provide Team Members access to all resources available at Tyson Foods.
-We acknowledge our ability to maximize such resources may require add adjustments.
+Our ability to provide Team Members access to all resources available at Tyson Foods, while acknowledging our ability to maximize such resources may require added adjustments.

-Our ability to make sure no Team Member is overlooked; all are treated with respect.
-Each person has the opportunity to respectfully share their opinion.
+Our ability to make sure no Team Member is overlooked, all are treated with respect, and that each person has the opportunity to respectfully share their opinion.

 The Difference That Strengthens